MarketCarpets

 [Our MarketCarpet tool](https://stockcharts.com/marketcarpet/?group=SEC) lets you see “at-a-glance” what an entire market is doing and which stocks are making the largest upside and downside moves.

 Individual stocks or other securities are represented as colored squares on the carpet.
-By default, the squares are colored on a green-to-red spectrum with bright green securities performing the best and bright red securities performing the worst.
+By default, the squares are colored on a red-to-green spectrum with dark green securities performing the best and dark red securities performing the worst.

 A sidebar on the right side of the page ranks the securities from your chosen group by performance.
 Mousing over a square provides more information about that security, including a mini-chart showing its recent performance.